Grant Eligibility

 Smithville Charitable Foundation accepts grant applications in one cycle each year.
 The dates of the cycle will be in the fall, usually in August and September.
 Check our website for a link to the application, which will be available when the cycle opens.
 The SCF uses diverse criteria to determine which proposals will be funded: the dollar amount of the request, evidence the applicant has been successful in the past, the community that will benefit from the funding, number of people served, etc. We look for applicants who can demonstrate the need for the project or program and their ability to meet that need.

 The Smithville Charitable Foundation has approximately $1M to grant each year.
 We ask that organizations be mindful of this when completing their application.
+For example, if an organization were to request $200,000 on their grant application, since that would be approximately 20% of the annual grant budget, the organization would be denied a grant during that cycle.

 If your organization receives a grant, the address for the organization listed on the grant application is where the check will be mailed.
 If the address for your organization changes after you have submitted your grant application, please reach out to Amanda Flora at amanda.flora@smithville.com or at (812) 935-2283 with the updated address.